 You should use this information to benefit your website design.
 You should include your page’s most important messages in the first paragraphs to ensure they get attention.
 You can also use visible headlines and subheadings in bold and essential words that you wish users to pay more attention to in the first few lines.

 Systematizing the details of your site in order of importance is attributed to visual hierarchy.
 You may do this by size, color, contrast, style, or texture according to your preference.
 Your goal should be to set a focal point where the user’s attention will be drawn.
 Ensure that your viewers don’t miss out on the things you want them to see and remember.

 The grid-based layout is used to give the content of your website a good structure.
 This is done by using columns and segments that line up into a perfect grid.
 It will not only organize your data into a more simple form but also enhance visual hierarchy.
 This design type also helps the website seem clean and balanced, aesthetically pleasing, and easy to steer through.

 I have expressed so much about the importance of high-quality custom images in my previous blog- “How and Why to Create Custom Images for Your Blog & Social Media.”
-You can go and check it out if you wish to read in-depth.
+You can go and check it out if you wish to read it in-depth.

 To sum up, the pictures and illustrations used on your website should be simple but powerful.
-Any blurry or pixelated images can portray your brand as an amateur and unprofessional.
+Any blurry or pixelated images can portray your brand as amateur and unprofessional.
 Your photos should fit with the content and your overall style and purpose.

 This is where hundreds of websites and new businesses go wrong.
-Developing a responsive website implies that its beauty will be consistent through-out devices other than a PC.
+Developing a responsive website implies that its beauty will be consistent throughout devices other than a PC.
 Countless customers will be browsing your webpage on their mobile devices, and you do not want to give them a hard time.
-Therefore, you need to make sure the design works just as well on phones as laptops.
+Therefore, you need to make sure the design works just as well on phones as on laptops.